Dhruv-1529/Asset-Tokenization-Platform-for-Real-World-Assetss/README.md

 ## 🌍 Project Vision

-To bridge the gap between the physical and digital economies by enabling secure, transparent, and verifiable tokenization of real-world assets using smart contracts.
+To bridge the gap between the physical and digital economies by enabling secure, transparent, and verifiable tokenization of real-world assets using smart contracts

 ## 🔑 Key Features